 The new modifications in the tax announcement have created a buzz across the nation.
 Prime Minister Narendra Modi has described the new rules as a well-rounded development for the country.
 Nirmala Sitharaman has announced a new beginning for the textile industry, an increase in the customs duty levied upon cotton and raw silk cultivation.
 Quite different from the standard practice, this year's tax announcement was made available in the digital format only and not printed.

 Since the last decade, the country has seen a significant change in the economy and the tax rules.
 The common man has always been affected by the laws and, many times fails to preserve its finance.
-Canara HSBC Oriental Bank of Commerce Life Insurance brings you saving plans for long term financial goals.
+Canara HSBC Life Insurance brings you saving plans for long term financial goals.
 Not only can you save money today, but you also can support your family with finance in the coming years of fluctuating tax rules.